 Yogurt

-Pregnant women need 1000 mg of calcium each day to help their baby grow strong bones and prevent the risk of osteoporosis.
-1 cup of plain low-fat yogurt gives you 415 mg of calcium and 12g protein, which is more than a cup of milk!
+Pregnant people need 1000 mg of calcium each day to help their baby grow strong bones and prevent the risk of osteoporosis.
+1 cup of plain yogurt gives you 415 mg of calcium and 12g protein, and you may get even more protein from Greek-style varieties!
 Try a yogurt parfait with berries and granola for an easy and delicious snack.

 Whole Grains

-Pregnancy is not a time for low-carb dieting!
-You need about 175g of carbs per day for the energy it takes to grow your baby.
 Choose whole grain options, like brown rice, 100% whole wheat, oats, and corn.
-They are also a great source of B-vitamins, such as folic acid, as well as iron and fiber to help keep you moving.
+Grains are also a great source of B-vitamins, such as folic acid, as well as iron and fiber to help keep you moving.

-Black, kidney, pinto, garbanzos, or lentils – all types of beans are a must for the pregnant woman’s diet!
+Black, kidney, pinto, garbanzos, or lentils – all types of beans and legumes are a must during pregnancy.
 These little wonders can be added to soups, salads, pasta, or mashed into a sandwich.
 Beans are an excellent source of protein, fiber, iron, folate, calcium, magnesium and zinc.

 Sweet Potatoes